henkrijneveld/RPi_Cam_Microscope/README.md

 Modifications are made to use the 12MP HQ Cam on a 0.5X CMount lens.
 The webinterface is/will be optimized for use of this camera in this way.

+**Running the software**

+1) Start the webserver on the PI.
+Login with vnc or ssh, go to ~/RPi_Cam_Microscope on the raspberry, and execute ./start.sh

+2) Open webbrowser on client machine / PC and go to the raspberry IP or URL in /html

+3) For debugging:
+    - Activate the debug helper in firefox if it is not.
+    - Click the little grey bug in the url bar of firefox.
+    - Select "Debug"
+    - Bug will turn green.
+    - Go to the URL to debug and start debugging

 **Installation with PHP Storm**

-It is based on development on a development Linux system, and the PI with the cam connected.
+It is based on development on a Linux system, and the PI with the cam connected.

 1) Make the PI fixed on an IP (dhcp in router).
 Give it a symbolic name in the hosts file
 2) Clone this repo on development PC: git clone ssh://git@github.com/henkrijneveld/RPi_Cam_Microscope RPi_Cam_Microscope